cooperative-computing-lab/root-diff/README.md

 1. **CC** - COMPRESSED COMPARE, which compare the compressed object buffer.
 2. **UC** - UNCOMPRESSED COMPARE, which uncompress the object buffer and compare.

-And there are three levels of agreement
+And there are three levels of equivalence

-1. **LOGIC** - compare the hierarchical structure of two root files.
+1. **STRUCTRUAL-EQUAL** - compare the hierarchical structure of two ROOT files.
-2. **STRICT** - root files should be logic equivalence and objects from two root files should be equal to each other on byte level.
+2. **CONTENT-EQUAL** - ROOT files should be logic equivalence and objects from two ROOT files should be equal to each other on byte level.
-3. **EXACT** - root files should be strictly equivalence and objects from two root files should have same timestamp.
+3. **BITWIST-EQUAL** - ROOT files should be strictly equivalence and objects from two ROOT files should have same timestamp.

 ### Installation